Goshko812/cmangos-script/README.md

 ## What it does

-- **Checks for Root Privileges**: Ensures the script is run with root permissions.
+- **Checks for Root Privileges**: Ensures the script is not ran with root permissions.
 - **OS Verification**: Confirms that the script is being run on Ubuntu 22.04.
 - **Dependency Installation**: Automatically installs all necessary packages and dependencies required for CMangos.
 - **Directory Creation**: Sets up the necessary directory structure for CMangos.